CoreDumped-ETSISI/door_brain/README.md

 sudo su - postgres
 createdb door-brain_DB
 createuser lordmascachapas
-psql
+psql door-brain_DB
 ALTER USER lordmascachapas WITH PASSWORD 'admin';
 ```
+'lordmascachapas' user with 'admin' passsword is defined in project settings, in `door_brain/setting.py`, in `DATABASES` property.
+Make sure you modify that property when using other credentials.

 Then, install python requirements:
 ```
 pip3 install -r requirements.txt
 ```
-(Notice that is needed to install libpq-dev and postgresql to install psycopg2 with the python requirements)
+(Notice that libpq-dev and postgresql are needed to install psycopg2 with the python requirements)

 Make the Django migrations:
 ```